BRITISH ARTILLERY IN WORLD WAR 2

 You're all welcome.

-This site comprises many pages about the field artillery branch of the Royal Artillery.
-It provides comprehensive and reliable information about:
+This site comprises many pages about the field artillery branch of the Royal Artillery, mostly in the first half of the 20th Century and primarily World War 2.
+It provides comprehensive and reliable information from reliable sources

-Pieces covering topics outside the scope of World War 2 or Fire Control, although some cover several decades including World War 2.
+Pieces cover topics outside the scope of World War 2 or Fire Control, although some cover several decades including World War 2.
+In particular they cover the evolution of counter-battery and artillery intelligence during the 20th Century.

 The Royal Artillery included anti-tank artillery for a decade including World War 2.
-Howevver, anti-aircraft, coast defence and maritime artillery are not covered.
-The only people mentioned are a small number of distinguished artillery officers.
+However, anti-aircraft, coast defence and maritime artillery are not covered on this site.
+Around one million people served in the Royal Artillery in World War 2, but the only people mentioned are a small number of distinguished artillery officers.
+There is also a set of pages listing all British and Commonwealth artillery regiments (less AA and Coast but including AGRAs and Air OP Squadrons) with dates, superior formations and whereabouts.

-This site keeps getting updated so you'll need to revisit.
+This site is the product of extensive research in official documents and publications and a few other reliable sources.
+It keeps getting updated and expanded so you'll need to revisit.
 Don't forget to bookmark.